 General, administrative, and other expenses decreased by \$28 million (4 percent) to \$752 million in 2011 from \$780 million in 2010.
-The decrease primarily reflected favorable variances from the following 2010 items: an \$84 million long-lived asset impairment charge (allocated to our North American Limited-Service segment); and a \$14 million long-lived asset impairment charge (allocated to our North American Limited-Service segment).
+The decrease primarily reflected favorable variances from the following 2010 items: an \$84 million long-lived asset impairment charge for a capitalized revenue management software asset (which we did not allocate to any of our segments); a \$13 million long-lived asset impairment charge (allocated to our former Timeshare segment); and a \$14 million long-lived asset impairment charge (allocated to our North American Limited-Service segment).
 Also contributing to the decrease in expenses, was \$9 million of lower former Timeshare segment expenses due to the spin-off and a \$5 million reversal in 2011 of a loan loss provision for one property with increased expected future cash flows.
-These favorable variances were partially offset by the following 2011 items: \$34 million of transaction-related expenses for the spin-off of the timeshare business; \$17 million of higher compensation costs; \$10 million of increased other expenses primarily associated with higher costs in international markets and initiatives to enhance and grow our brands globally, a \$5 million impairment of contract acquisition costs and a \$5 million accounts receivable reserve, both for one Luxury segment property whose owner filed for bankruptcy; a \$5 million performance cure payment for a North American Full-Service property, primarily due to cash flow shortfalls at those properties, and a \$2 million write-off of contract acquisition costs for two other properties.
+These favorable variances were partially offset by the following 2011 items: \$34 million of transaction-related expenses for the spin-off of the timeshare business; \$17 million of higher compensation costs; \$10 million of increased other expenses primarily associated with higher costs in international markets and initiatives to enhance and grow our brands globally, a \$5 million impairment of contract acquisition costs and a \$5 million accounts receivable reserve, both for one Luxury segment property whose owner filed for bankruptcy; a \$5 million performance cure payment for a North American Full-Service property; and \$7 million for an increase in the guarantee reserves for one International and one North American Full-Service property, primarily due to cash flow shortfalls at those properties, and a \$2 million write-off of contract acquisition costs for two other properties.
 The favorable variances were further offset by the following 2010 items: a \$4 million reversal of excess accruals for net asset tax based on the receipt of final assessments from a taxing authority located outside the United States and a \$6 million reversal of guarantee accruals, primarily for a completion guarantee for which we satisfied the related requirements.

-The \$28 million decrease in total general, administrative, and other expenses consisted of a \$34 million decrease that we did not allocate to any of our segments; a \$22 million decrease allocated to our Former Timeshare segment; and a \$12 million decrease allocated to our North American Limited-Service segment; partially offset by a \$20 million increase allocated to our Luxury segment; a \$15 million increase allocated to our International segment; and a \$5 million increase allocated to our North American Full-Service segment.
+The \$28 million decrease in total general, administrative, and other expenses consisted of a \$34 million decrease that we did not allocate to any of our segments; a \$22 million decrease allocated to our former Timeshare segment; and a \$12 million decrease allocated to our North American Limited-Service segment; partially offset by a \$20 million increase allocated to our Luxury segment; a \$15 million increase allocated to our International segment; and a \$5 million increase allocated to our North American Full-Service segment.